MeKrishnaKumar/Style-Sync/README.md

 Project demo link: https://lemon-pond-0aae85700.4.azurestaticapps.net/

-Watch the demo video must because in which I have explain all that things regarding project , Some time Microsoft azure deploy link not supporting php integration, So for fixing it I used phpmyadmin it is working only on visual studio code editor or on php localhost server not on Microsoft azure website.
+Watch the demo video must because in which I have explain all that things regarding project , Microsoft azure deployed web site link not supporting php integration, For backend I used phpmyadmin it is working only on visual studio code editor or on php localhost server but not on Microsoft azure website.

  Project demo video link: https://youtu.be/cOWsrRLXMD0 I am working on it and I shall definitely solve it.